cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Implementations of Prio3 and Poplar1 MUST use the encoding scheme specified in
 {{prio3-encode}} and {{poplar1-encode}} respectively.

-### The Ping-Pong Topology (Only Two Aggregators)
+### The Ping-Pong Topology (Only Two Aggregators) {#ping-pong-topo}

-For VDAFs with precisely two Aggregators (i.e., `SHARES == 2`), the following "ping pong" communication pattern can be used.
+For VDAFs with precisely two Aggregators (i.e., `vdaf.SHARES == 2`), the
+following "ping pong" communication pattern can be used.
 It is compatible with any request/response transport protocol, such as HTTP.

-Let us call the initiating party the "Leader" and the responding party the "Helper".
-The high-level idea is that the Leader and Helper will take turns running the computation locally until input from their peer is required:
+Let us call the initiating Aggregator the "Leader" and the responding Aggregator the "Helper".
+The high-level idea is that the Leader and Helper will take turns running the computation locally until input from their peer is
+required:

-* For a 1-round VDAF (e.g., Prio3 ({{prio3}})), the Leader sends its prep share
+* For a 1-round VDAF (e.g., Prio3 in {{prio3}}), the Leader sends its prep share
   to the Helper, who computes the prep message locally, computes its output share, then sends the prep message to the Leader.
 Preparation requires just one round trip between the Leader and the Helper.

-* For a 2-round VDAF (e.g., Poplar1 ({{poplar1}})), the Leader sends its
+* For a 2-round VDAF (e.g., Poplar1 in {{poplar1}}), the Leader sends its
   first-round prep share to the Helper, who replies with the first-round prep message and its second-round prep share.
 In the next request, the Leader computes its second-round prep share locally, computes its output share, and